phlipper/fancy-photoset/README.md

 * apiKey - Your Flickr API Key.
 * photosetId - The ID of the photoset you want to load.
 * small - The smaller thumbnail version of the image to show.
-This corresponds to one of the following Flickr sizes: small, original, medium, thumbnail and square.
+This corresponds to one of the following Flickr sizes: small, medium, large, original, thumbnail and square.
 * large - The larger version of the image link to and display in the Fancybox.
-This corresponds to one of the following Flickr sizes: small, original, medium, thumbnail and square.
+This corresponds to one of the following Flickr sizes: small, medium, large, original, thumbnail and square.
 * captions - true or false: This will create a <span class="caption"> with the photo title if set to true.

+## Version

+The current version is 0.1.1

 ## License